Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Shel Horowitz, an expert on green and transformative business profitability, raised three points about why sustainability is crucial in business:

-2. Sustainability makes you much more attractive in the eyes of customers, employees and other stakeholders who actively want to do business with companies that think beyond the single bottom line.
+• Sustainability makes you more attractive to customers, employees and other stakeholders who want to do business with companies that think beyond the single bottom line.

 Freiberger believes a business can become sustainable by focusing on the bare essentials it needs to survive and then growing from there.
 He advises making long-term projections and keeping an eye on the distant future instead of focusing on more immediate profits.